 Protocol messages

 The VoD delivery system uses the Real Time Streaming Protocol (RTSP) protocol for controlling set-up and playback control of VoD streams.
 The signaling for the stream setup and trick play functionality (pause, wind/rewind etc.) is assured by RTSP using the IP return path.
-The signaling messages used to notify the AO VSP which VDP to contact and which entitlement id to use, are using a HTTP based proprietary.
+The signaling messages used to notify the AO VSP which Wyre VDP to contact and which entitlement id to use, are using a HTTP based Wyre proprietary.

 VoD Media Stream Delivery

 Technically, when the customer selects the movie, a point-to-point unicast connection is set up to the customer's STB from the delivering streaming server (CDN).
 This unicast connection is “emulated” over the DVB-C “broadcast” VoD QAM using dynamically generated Program ID´s (PID).
 The codec´s used for video are MPEG-2, MPEG-4 in MPTS transport containers.
-The signaling used to notify the AO STB in which VoD QAM and on which MPTS PID it will find the VoD movie it ordered is carried in the response to the RTSP SETUP request (VDP)
+The signaling used to notify the AO STB in which VoD QAM and on which MPTS PID it will find the VoD movie it ordered is carried in the response to the RTSP SETUP request (Wyre VDP)

-The role of the VoD QAM in the video-on-demand set-up is to receive an IP unicast stream containing MPEG transport stream packets over IP from the CDN after transport over the IP backbone and then to re-produce that transport stream on the correct RF output for transmission over the hybrid fiber-coax cable plant.
+The role of the VoD QAM in the video-on-demand set-up is to receive an IP unicast stream containing MPEG transport stream packets over IP from the CDN after transport over the Wyre IP backbone and then to re-produce that transport stream on the correct RF output for transmission over the hybrid fiber-coax cable plant.
 The PID remapping capability is used so that the QAM can guarantee that the IP unicast stream is converted into an MPTS with the correct PID and with the correct TSID as per instruction of the resource manager (VDP).

 VoD regional serving areas (VRSA)

-The VoD CDN currently (mid 2013) contains 8 VoD regional serving areas.
+The Wyre VoD CDN currently (mid 2013) contains 8 VoD regional serving areas.
 In each of those areas one or more CDN servers are located serving the total population of STB´s present in that area.

 VDP VoD Transaction Authentication